golchha21/wp-plugin-boilerplate/README.md

 ## Fields

 Each field:
-- Saves to its own option
+- Saves to its **own option**
-- Uses the shared prefix
+- Uses the shared option prefix
-- Owns its own sanitization
+- Owns its own sanitization logic
+- Supports an optional `description`
-- Is registered only when its tab is active
+- Is registered and rendered per tab

+### Available field types

+- Text
+- Textarea
+- Select
+- Number (with min/max hints)
+- Email
+- Checkbox (with inline label + description)
+- MultiCheckbox
+- MultiSelect (searchable via Select2)
+- Media (IDs only, sortable, removable)
+- RawHtml (for custom UI blocks)

+---

+## Choices Helper

+The `Choices` helper provides WordPress-native datasets in a consistent format:

+- Post types (attachments excluded by default)
+- Taxonomies
+- User roles
+- Users

+This keeps WordPress queries **out of field classes** and makes fields fully reusable.

+---

+## Media Field

+The Media field is production-ready:

+- Stores **attachment IDs only**
+- Supports single or multiple selection
+- Drag-to-reorder (only when multiple is enabled)
+- Per-item remove buttons
+- Image thumbnails for images
+- Filename previews for non-image media
+- Media type restriction (image by default)

 ---